Clayton, Victoria: European history

 The area was first occupied for farming in the 1850s and was originally named after a property, "Clayton Vale", owned by lawyer John Hughes Clayton in the 1860s.
 A township was originally gazetted on Dandenong Road and in 1862 a primary school was opened at the corner of Dandenong Road and Clayton Road, to serve the whole of the Clayton district.
 This school changed its name to Clayton North Primary School in 1954.

-The construction of the railway to Dandenong and Gippsland about 1 km south of Dandenong Road in 1878 prompted the start of a second township where the line crossed Clayton Road.

-The Post Office opened on 18 November 1887 as Clayton's Road Railway Station and was renamed Clayton in 1891.
+The construction of the railway to Dandenong and Gippsland approximately 1 km south of Dandenong Road in 1878 prompted the start of a second township where the line crossed Clayton Road.
+A post office opened on 18 November 1887 as Clayton's Road Railway Station and was renamed Clayton in 1891.